primer/css/packages/README.md

 # Primer modules

-Primer-css includes 23 modules which can be installed altogether or individually via npm.
-We also group our modules into 3 meta-packages which you can install individually: Primer-core, Primer-product, and Primer-marketing.
+Primer-css is monorepo composed of 23 packages which can be installed altogether or individually via NPM.
+We group our packages into 3 meta-packages which you can install individually: [primer-core](primer-core), [primer-product](primer-product), and [primer-marketing](primer-marketing).
+Install [primer-css](primer-css) if you want to install all 23 packages.